Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/05_ConfigureStockWithdrawalMatrix.md

     - **Shop**
         Select this option if you use your own external web shop.

 [comment]: <> (Stimmt das so?
 Oder kann es weitere Optionen geben?
-None z.B. bei NoE nud dann Arvato UK warehouse group.
+None z.B. bei NoE und dann Arvato UK warehouse group.
 Ist es so, wenn man einen Fulfiller im Einsatz hat?)

 5. Double-click the field in the *Account* column and select the applicable connection established in the *Omni-Channel* module.
 All available connections are displayed in the list.